cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 To use sorting, ensure that:

 -	At least one of the sort fields is included in the selector.
--	There is an index already defined, with all the sort fields in the same order.
+-	An index is already defined, with all the sort fields in the same order.
 -	Each object in the sort array has a single key.